 Education, training and events

-- administering CPA Australia’s CPD program (including informing CPA Australia members about CPD requirements, developing, promoting and conducting CPD events for members and non-members, keeping records of CPD attendance and conducting CPD audits);
+- administering CPA Australia’s Continuing Practice Development (CPD) program (including informing CPA Australia Members about CPD requirements, developing, promoting and conducting CPD events for Members and non-members, keeping records of CPD attendance and conducting CPD audits)

 - developing new CPA Australia public practice resources and services; and